 The juice will start to ferment after a few days, so anything you don’t drink fresh you’ll need to freeze or pasteurise, after which it will last for 1-2 years.

-Here’s a more detailed guide to pressing apples from the Orchard Project – who you can also take your apples to if you’re not able to juice them yourself, and they’ll turn them into juice and cider.
+Here’s a more detailed guide to pressing apples from the Orchard Project – and if you have apples you can’t juice yourself they recommend you donate apples to their charity partner Hawkes who make cider from donation apples: https://wearehawkes.com/appledonors/.
 There are several projects like this around the country.

 Home-made 10-ton fruit press.